 Who will benefit from this course?

-Experienced editors and those who have already attended The Publishing Training Centre’s Copy-Editing Skills training course, or a similar programme.
+Experienced editors and those who have already attended The Publishing Training Centre’s Copy-Editing Skills course and subsequently gained experience.

 - Multi-author works